-Some schools provide farrier supplies to students and others don’t.
+Some schools provide farrier tools to students and others don’t.
 So a good question to ask schools you’re thinking of attending is whether they will provide them or not?
-If so, will you get to keep these farrier tools or are they just for use during your time in training?
+If so, will you get to keep them or are they just for use during your time in training?
 If the school doesn’t provide tools, it’s worth asking if they sell them and whether you get access to a student discount?
 Also, make sure to inquire about the quality and condition of the tools.

 The number of farrier tools you need for training depends on the length of your course.
 If you’re just taking a short trim course you can get away with spending a couple of hundred dollars, but if you’re taking a long program you can spend a couple thousand or more on tools.

-Whether schools provide farrier supplies or not, you can’t do the job without them and since farriers are usually self-employed, it means you’ll likely have to purchase your own tools and supplies.
+Whether schools provide farrier supplies or not, you cannot do the job without them.
+So since farriers are usually self-employed, it means you’ll likely have to purchase your own tools and supplies.
 Luckily, one benefit of self-employment is that you can write off your supply purchases as expenses, so remember to keep the bills for all your purchases, new and used.

 So account for these expenses as you consider the costs of going to farrier school and becoming a farrier.
-To give you an idea of some typical costs, here’s a list of common farrier supplies and their average prices in 2019 (from most to least expensive):
+When you start looking around at tools, you’ll notice that their pricetags vary wildly.
+To give you an idea of some typical costs, here’s a list of common farrier tools and a ballpark of their average prices in 2020 (from most to least expensive):